There’s something in the air — and it’s not love.

 4. San Jose-San Francisco-Oakland, CA

-Wintertime “inversion layers” of cold, still air can trap pollution created from fireplaces and other heat sources at ground level.
+Wintertime “inversion layers” of cold, still air can trap pollution created by fireplaces and other heat sources at ground level.
 The San Jose metro is also No. 4 in the ranking of single-day pollution.

 2. Visalia, CA (tie)

 Visalia ranks No. 9 for single-day pollution.
-This city and nearby Fresno — with which it tied — are among five Central Valley cities that suffered the biggest decline in air quality from 2019 to 2020.
+This city and nearby Fresno — with which it tied — are among five Central Valley cities that suffered the biggest declines in air quality from 2019 to 2020.

 2. Fresno-Madera-Hanford, CA (tie)

 The Fresno metro also ranked No. 1 for single-day pollution, the ALA says.
-That doesn’t seem to be dissuading people from buying property there, however, since Fresno was one of the hottest real estate markets of 2021.

 1. Bakersfield, CA